richardreiter/vinyl-exchange-club/README.md

 ### Project Goals

 - Create a community in which vinyl fans are able to connect with each other and exchange music.
-- Provide a sociable and sustainable platform for music fans to grow their collections and potentially make new friends.
+- Provide a sociable and sustainable platform for music fans (through events) so they can grow their collections and potentially make new friends.

+### Target Audience

+- Anyone who has a vinyl record collection.
+- Music fans who want to learn more about vinyl and meet like-minded people.

 ## Features